abhineshchandra1234/Android-Interview-Preparation/README.md

 # Android-Interview-Preparation
 ## This repository will act as A-Z for Android interview preparation
-### It contains questions for android, java & kotlin
+- It contains questions for Android, java & kotlin
+- radhe radhe :)